dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### filename

-It is sometimes useful to preserve the name of the file which originally contained this peice of dialog.
+It is sometimes useful to preserve the name of the file which originally contained this piece of dialog.
 This can be done in the filename parameter.

 * filename: "String" (optional)